joominyeo/coactsite/README.md

 # Co.Act Website

-[Grayscale](http://startbootstrap.com/template-overviews/grayscale/) is a multipurpose, one page HTML theme for [Bootstrap](http://getbootstrap.com/) created by [Start Bootstrap](http://startbootstrap.com/).
+[Co.Act](http://cooperationact.com) is a [group description] for [Bootstrap](http://getbootstrap.com/) created by [Start Bootstrap](http://startbootstrap.com/).
 This template features various content sections and a Google Maps section with a custom map marker.

 ## Getting Started